Skip to content

 What we built, and why

 The choice of 2-down-1-up over qCSF for v0 was deliberate, on three considerations.
-First, the math of a transformed up-down staircase is small, well-characterized (Levitt, 1971), and verifiable end-to-end; explaining it to a clinician or a curious patient takes a paragraph, not a model derivation.
+First, the math of a transformed up-down staircase is small, well-characterized,6 and verifiable end-to-end; explaining it to a clinician or a curious patient takes a paragraph, not a model derivation.
 Second, a four-to-five-frequency staircase fits inside a five-to-seven-minute consumer session — long enough for precision, short enough that fatigue and attention drift do not dominate the variance budget.
 Third, the precision per session is appropriate for a screening signal on consumer hardware where display calibration introduces its own variance floor; spending extra precision on the procedure while accepting calibration noise upstream is wasted effort.

 The honest framing: per-frequency precision is meaningfully better than FACT's nine fixed contrast steps; total-trial efficiency is meaningfully worse than qCSF.
 A future v2 could swap in a qCSF mode for users who want a full curve in fewer trials, particularly once we have published our own test-retest reliability data.
 Whichever procedure runs, the calibration upstream — credit-card screen sizing, blind-spot viewing-distance estimation, perceptual gamma probe, mid-gray surround — matters more for accuracy than the choice between procedures.